KTH/devops-course/contributions/executable-tutorial/lerjevik-wska/README.md

 |The tutorial is successful (attracts comments and success) | Yes | **No** ❌| Lively discussion |
 |The language is correct | **Yes** ✅| No | **Interesting narrative** ✅ |

-*We have included three easter eggs in our tutorial. </br>
+*The tutorial has been user tested by an external tester (mid-range programming level proficiency) and the test was sucessful.
+However, the Katacoda editor seems to have some trouble with saving sometimes, so if you ever recieve a JSON error at step 10, make sure that the code written in step 8 was saved and/or restart the Flask application. </br>
-**The tutorial has been user tested by an external tester (mid-range programming level proficiency) and the test was sucessful.
-However, the Katacoda editor seems to have some trouble with saving sometimes, so if you ever recieve a JSON error at step 10, make sure that the code written in step 8 was saved and/or restart the Flask application.
+**We have included three easter eggs in our tutorial.